Code-Institute-Submissions/Shanbashir1-Play-Off_SeptResub/README.md

 ### Container for the Game (Main-box)
 + The Game container, which is referred to as the "main-box" within my HTML, will be the main container in which both questions and answer will be displayed.
 + Within this feature, both the start and next button will be displayed for the user to select as they progress through the game.
-+ The user will also be present with a score tally and a question counter for them to be made aware of their progress, this will be located at the bottom of the container.
++ The user will also be presented with a score tally and a question counter for them to be made aware of their progress, this will be located at the bottom of the container.
 The color font will be black, with clear visability for the user.
 + The game container will be of a white background.
 + The questions will be displayed at the top of the game container in standard text.
 + The total number of questions will be 10 and will change as the user presses the "next button".
 + There will be a total of 4 multiple choice answers for the user to select.
-3 of this questions will be "wrong" with 1 of the answers being "correct".
-If the user select's the incorrect answer than the color code will change and select the correct answer (light green) and highlight the incorrect answers as (lightpink).
+3 of the questions will be "wrong" with 1 of those answers being  the "correct" one.
+If the user select's the incorrect answer than the color code will change and select the correct answer (green) and highlight the incorrect answers as (pink).
-+ The hover feature will be a color of red, advising the user of the selected answer.
++ The hover feature will be a color of black, advising the user of the selected answer.

 ### Start, Next and Restart Button within the container.
 + The start button will show on the main page with the welcome text, before commencing with the quiz
-+ Once the strart button has been selected the start button will dissapear and the next button will show once the answer has been selected.
++ Once the start button has been selected the start button will dissapear and the next button will show once the answer has been selected.
 + The next button will only show once a answer has been selected.
 + At the end of the game the user will have a option to restart the game with a "Restart Button"